What happens at a property auction?

 What is the legal pack?

-This is additional information provided by the agents or seller's solicitors after the legal pack has been prepared.
-It might show changes to the property description or other information, which my affect buying decisions.
+An addendum is extra information provided by a seller’s agents or solicitors after the legal pack has been prepared.
+It might show changes to the property description or other information, which may affect buying decisions.

-Please now take a few minutes to read our step by step guide to help you fully understand the auction process.
+Please read our step by step guide to help you fully understand the auction process.